dimitraVrs/Pluto-for-SG-t-SNE/README.md

 Pluto for SG-t-SNE is a Pluto notebook that runs [SG-t-SNE algorithm](https://github.com/fcdimitr/sgtsnepi) from Julia giving different cases of data as inputs.
 It is based on the webpage [How to Use t-SNE Effectively](https://distill.pub/2016/misread-tsne/).

-### Pluto-for-SG-t-SNE repository consists of 2 parts:

-### a Pluto notebook:
+### the Pluto notebook:
 The Pluto notebook simple-examples.jl runs SG-t-SNE algorithm from Julia giving different cases of data as inputs and plots output points.
 The notebook uses [SGtSNEpi.jl](https://fcdimitr.github.io/SGtSNEpi.jl/stable/) to run SG-t-SNE.
 [SGtSNEpi.jl](https://fcdimitr.github.io/SGtSNEpi.jl/stable/) is a Julia interface to SG-t-SNE.
 The process of creation of the initial input points (before the graph creation) is based on the corresponding process of the webpage [How to Use t-SNE Effectively](https://distill.pub/2016/misread-tsne/).

-### pluto data folder:
-This folder can be created from the Pluto notebook so as (png) files of input and output data are be written here.
+[SGtSNEpi.jl](https://fcdimitr.github.io/SGtSNEpi.jl/stable/) is also used for the similarity graph creation.

 ### Instructions to run the Pluto notebook from Pluto: